asam-ev/qc-framework/doc/manual/checker_library.md

 ### Check Characteristics

-- A check should addresses exactly one rule.
-In reality, a check can address
-  several rules, or several checks might be necessary to check a certain rule.
+- A check should address exactly one rule, unless there is a strong reason not to.
+In exceptional cases, a check may address multiple rules, or multiple checks may be required to check a particular rule.
 - Each check shall have a minimum of two example input files.
 The first demonstrating a rule violation and the second showcasing a successful rule validation.